Nepal Tibet Bhutan Tour

 Bhutan Visa: Licensed Bhutanese tour operators (like ourselves) or their partners can apply for Bhutan Visa on your behalf so that you can enter the border of Bhutan.
 Citizens of Bangladesh, India, and the Maldives do not need a Bhutanese Visa.

 The recommended season for the Nepal Tibet Bhutan tour is spring (April to June) and autumn (September to October).
 Winter in Nepal and Bhutan is quite warm, but we cannot travel to the higher region of Tibet (Mostly Everest Base Camp) during winter.
-Monsoon (July to August) is wet in Nepal and Bhutan, but the trip is possible with the right kinds of preparation.
+Monsoon (July to August) is wet in Nepal and Bhutan, but the trip is possible with the right preparation.

 Our local’s tour guides are trained and certified tour guides.
 They are aware of the potential difficulties and its solution.
-They are fluent in English and aware of the local’s culture and history, which they will share with you.
+They are fluent in English and know the local’s culture and history, which they will share with you.
 If you are not comfortable with the English language, we will try to allocate you a guide with knowledge of your native language (upon pre-request).

 Our experienced drivers are well known in the areas we are visiting.
 They are reliable to take us to our destinations as swiftly as possible.
 We use the highest quality private vehicles available when you are traveling by road.